 Rosenberg is a medium-sized city located in the state of Texas.
 With a population of 38,307 people and six constituent neighborhoods, Rosenberg is the 96th largest community in Texas.

-Unlike some cities, Rosenberg isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Rosenberg are a mix of both white- and blue-collar jobs.
-Overall, Rosenberg is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Rosenberg who work in office and administrative support (13.43%), sales jobs (10.42%), and food service (7.16%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Rosenberg is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Rosenberg is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Rosenberg who work in office and administrative support (13.53%), sales jobs (10.42%), and management occupations (7.70%).

-The per capita income in Rosenberg in 2010 was $19,422, which is lower middle income relative to Texas and the nation.
-This equates to an annual income of $77,688 for a family of four.
+The per capita income in Rosenberg in 2018 was $23,535, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $94,140 for a family of four.
 However, Rosenberg contains both very wealthy and poor people as well.

 Rosenberg is an extremely ethnically-diverse city.
 The people who call Rosenberg home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Rosenberg, accounting for 59.41% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Rosenberg, accounting for 61.42% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Rosenberg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Rosenberg include Irish, Czech, English, and Polish.
+Important ancestries of people in Rosenberg include German, English, Czech, Irish, and Polish.

 The most common language spoken in Rosenberg is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Tagalog.